Craig Adams, PhDResearch Associate Professor, Director of the Team Master's Project, Assistant Director Center for Biomarker Research

 This course examines the role of genes, proteins and RNA in causing or combating diseases, and emphasizes the current conceptual and analytical tools that are brought to bear, and their limitations, on our understanding.

-This course is designed around four broad themes: effective writing, oral communication, teamwork and leadership.
+This course is designed around four broad themes: effective writing, oral communication, teamwork, and leadership.
 Classes will be a blend of interactive lectures from faculty and industry executives, and workshops.
-Oral and written exercises will be coordinated with individual and team projects in ALS 320 and ALS 359, and students will participate in faculty and peer reviews to help each other improve professional skills.

 Lawther RP, Calhoun DH, Adams CW, Hauser CA, Gray J, Hatfield GW.
 "Molecular-Basis of Valine Resistance in Escherichia-Coli K-12".
 Proceedings of the National Academy of Sciences of the United States of America-Biological Sciences 1981;78(2):922-925.